Creating drug-free workplaces begins with smarter workflows.

 Release Process and Patch Management

 FormFox is updated regularly to ensure proper functionality, provide enhancements to the collection process and address potential security risks.
-Programmatic work is done in a development environment at CIS that is subjected to multiple rounds of both manual and automated testing before being updated to the production site and apps.
+Programmatic work is done in a development environment at FormFox that is subjected to multiple rounds of both manual and automated testing before being updated to the production site and apps.
 This testing encompasses both functional aspects of FormFox and analyzes potential security risks before any programmatic changes are made live.
 Between full releases patches may be implemented to immediately address any functional problems or security vulnerabilities.

 Back to Top